201508876PMH/netsec-final/README.md

 # Introduction
-The objective of this project is to perform and document the results of a prelimi-nary security analysis of a mobile application.
+The objective of this project is to perform and document the results of a preliminary security analysis of a mobile application.
 The application should have a sensitiverole impacting user privacy to motivate the security analysis.
 By sensitive role, it meansthat the application should handle user data of some sensitive nature (financial infor-mation of any kind, health records, location data, passwords and other authenticationinformation, etc).

 # Method
 Using the techniques and concepts you have learned in class, you should analyzethe application in four different aspects: